MateuszMielniczuk/arch-linux-snapshots/README.md

 ### Setting up mirrors for faster downloads <a name="setting-up-mirrors-for-faster-downloads"></a>

-This can speed up our download time and help prevent timeouts.
-Select the HTTPS mirrors that have been synchronised within the last 12 hours and are located in either `Country1` and `Country2`, sort them by download speed, and overwrite the `/etc/pacman.d/mirrorlist` file with the results
+This can speed up download time and help to prevent timeouts.
+Example below shows command to select the HTTPS mirrors that have been synchronised within the last 12 hours and are located in either `Country1` and `Country2`, sort them by download speed, and overwrite the `/etc/pacman.d/mirrorlist` file with the results.

 ```sh
 reflector --country <Country1>,<Country2> --protocol https --age 12 --sort rate --save /etc/pacman.d/mirrorlist